shaifulcse/MaintainableSLOC-data/README.md

 ### RQ4

 The `data/metrics/quality-metrics/` directory contains measurements that were used for RQ4.
+This data was collected long after the first three RQs.
+As we had to calculate other metrics with javaparser, some of the methods had parsing issues.
+This is why, it contains less number of methods than the other RQs.